Simulating Diffusion Bridges with Score Matching: Diffusion bridges

 as $h(t,x_t) = p(T,x_T\mid t,x_t)$.
 This implies that $s(t,x_t) = \nabla \log p(t,x_t\mid 0,x_0)$ is simply the score of the transition density of $X$.

-Exploiting this backward time representation to derive diffusion bridge approximations is also highly non-trivial due to the intractability of the transition density $\eta(t,x_t)=p(t,x_t\mid 0,x_0)$, which is now characterized by the forward Kolmogorov equation $\partial_t\eta(t,x_t) + (\mathcal{F}\eta)(t,x_t)=0$, with initial condition at time $0$ given by the Dirac measure at $x_0$ and $\mathcal{F}$ denotes the Fokker--Planck operator of $X$.
+Exploiting this backward time representation to derive diffusion bridge approximations is also highly non-trivial due to the intractability of the transition density $\eta(t,x_t)=p(t,x_t\mid 0,x_0)$, which is now characterized by the forward Kolmogorov equation $\partial_t\eta(t,x_t) + (\mathcal{F}\eta)(t,x_t)=0$, with initial condition at time $0$ given by the Dirac measure at $x_0$ and $\mathcal{F}$ denotes the Fokker--Planck operator of $X$ \citep{stroock1997multidimensional}.
 Numerical resolution of $\eta$ using partial differential equation solvers also suffers from the same difficulties as \eqref{eqn:backward_kolmogorov}.
 A key observation is that \eqref{eqn:reversal_bridge} can be understood as first setting $Z_0^{\star}=x_T$ to satisfy the terminal constraint, and then evolving $Z^{\star}$ using the time-reversal of \eqref{eqn:SDE}.
 Due to the influence of the score $s(t,x_t)$, the process will end at the initial constraint $Z_T^{\star}=x_0$ by construction.
 This connection between simulation of a diffusion bridge and time-reversal of its original diffusion process will form the basis of our score approximation.
+We refer readers to Section \ref{sec:supp_diffusion_bridge} of the Supplementary Material for an alternative and more elementary argument to establish this connection.